JeroenDeDauw/Validator/README.md

 ##### Compatibility changes

-* DataValues 0.1 or higher is now required
-* DataValuesInterfaces 0.1 or higher is now required
-* DataValuesCommon 0.1 or higher is now required
+* The ParamProcessor library is now required, version 1.0 or later.
 * Changed minimum MediaWiki version from 1.16 to 1.18.
 * Full compatibility with MediaWiki 1.20, 1.21, 1.22 and forward-compatibility with 1.23.
 * Added compatibility with PHP 5.4.x and PHP 5.5.x